egovernments/test-automation/README.md

  * [Karate](https://github.com/intuit/karate)
  * [Cucumber](https://cucumber.io/docs/cucumber/api/)
  * [JUnit](https://junit.org/junit4/)

+### Dependencies Used
+In this section we have listed down some of the major libraries which is being used by the test automation framework as a `maven dependency`.
+These depencies can be find under `pom.xml`.
+* `karate-core` : This is responsible to provide core features of `karate`.
+* `karate-junit4` : To facilate `JUnit` testing this dependency is required.
+* `karate-gatling` : To perform API Performance test this dependency is used.
+For more details on performance test with karate checkout [here](https://intuit.github.io/karate/karate-gatling/)
+* `karate-apache` : To make use of karate in `maven` project this dependency is required.
+* `karate-netty` : It helps to `mock` API calls locally.
+For more details please checkout [here](https://intuit.github.io/karate/karate-netty/)
+* `cucumber-jvm-parallel-plugin` : To facilate `parallel execution` this dependency is required.
+* `poi` and `poi-ooxml` : Used to work with the latest and older versions of `excel` file.
+* `log4j-api` : Provide an interface which is required to implementers to create a logging implementation.
+* `allure-junit4` : To facilate `Test Reports` along with `JUnit` runner this is required.
+* `allure-cucumber4-jvm` : To facilate `Test Reports` along with `Cucumber JVM` this is required.
+This dependency helps to log `feature` file steps into the test report.

 <!-- Getting Started -->
 ## Getting Started
 This framework required below prerequisites to be covered